genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 To be able to use this command, you need to be in `writeMode`.
 :::

-## Finding data in a table
+## Finding data in a table or view

 ### Find

 In DbMon, you can only see one record at a time.
-To display the record you want, you must first locate it using the [`find`](#dbmon-commands) command, which searches the table’s indexes for a given key value.
+To display the record you want, you must first locate it using the [`find`](#dbmon-commands) command, which searches the table’s or view’s indexes for a given key value.

 ### Show keys (indexes)

-To see the indexes (or keys) on the selected table, use the [`showKeys`](#dbmon-commands) command.
+To see the indexes (or keys) on the selected table/view, use the [`showKeys`](#dbmon-commands) command.
 This displays a list of the index names and the fields you will need to supply to use the index:

 ```javascript
 ==================================